EENI Global Business School

 2. Southern African Development Community (SADC)

-1. EU-SADC Agreement
+1. European Union-SADC Agreement

 3. COMESA-EAC-SADC Agreement

-4. African Continental Free-Trade Area
+4. African Continental Free Trade Area

 5. Southern African Customs Union (SACU)